 If you are a charity and wish to become an approved body, you must:

-- hold charitable tax exemption for a period of at least two years.
+- had met all relevant conditions prior to restructuring for a period of at least two years.

-You must attach the following with the application:
+You must include the following with the application:

-- latest annual report, or details of recent activities carried out by the charity.
+- the latest annual report, or details of recent activities carried out by the charity.

-Your latest financial accounts should be signed by the two trustees if the annual income is less that €100,000.
+Your latest financial accounts should be signed by two trustees if the annual income is less than €100,000.

-Your latest financial accounts should be audited and signed by the auditor if the annual income is greater that €100,000.
+Your latest financial accounts should be audited and signed by the auditor if the annual income is greater than €100,000.

 - primary, second and third level institutions which have programmes approved by the Minister for Education and Skills